 Facebook’s Oculus Rift is an example of virtual-reality goggles that provide an immersive environment where all visual feedback is through the goggles.
 Head tracking is critical to the presentation for gaming where VR is popular, especially when combined with other tools like the Virtuix Omni or Kat Walk treadmill.

 Many AR and VR applications are being made more practical with 360-deg. cameras.
 The Vuze VR Camera (Fig. 2) can record 360-deg.
 HD video streams simultaneously from eight cameras spaced around the unit.
 It can record to an SD flash card for an hour.
 Each camera has an ultra-wide and vertical angle lenses to capture 120-deg. horizontal and 180-deg. vertical images.
 The videos are knitted together to create a 4K resolution, 360-deg. video.
-The cameras have overlapping coverage to provide stereoscopic videos.
+The cameras have overlapping coverage to provide stereoscopic videos.2.
+Vuze VR generates a 360-deg. stereoscopic view using eight cameras.

 The $449 Kodak PIXPRO SP360 Action Camera records a 360-deg. hemisphere with a 1080p resolution (Fig. 3).
 A 4K version is also available.
 The SP360 uses a single, 16 Mpixel camera and an interesting curved, spherical lens.
 It records at 10 frames/s.
 The battery-operated camera can record at 1080p for 160 minutes.
-The camera records to a microSD card or via the wireless 802.11n support.
+The camera records to a microSD card or via the wireless 802.11n support.3.
+Kodak PIXPRO SP360 Action Camera is a 4K, 360-deg. hemispherical camera.
+Two can be paired to record a complete sphere.

 What is very interesting about the SP360 is that two can be paired and synchronized to provide a recording sphere.
 They do not have to be adjacent to each other to do this.
 For example, one can be placed on top of a quadcopter and the other on the bottom so the recorded video does not show the quadcopter in the video.
 The magic is done by the post-production knitting software.